 How much is a knee replacement lawsuit worth?

 Your knee replacement lawsuit’s worth depends on the specific details of your case, and numbers vary for these cases.
-That said, the largest knee replacement lawsuit settlement was $1 billion, paid to settle 4,000 hip and knee implant cases, and you can see the average settlement value below.
+That said, the largest knee replacement lawsuit settlement was $1 billion.
+This settlement was for 4,000 hip and knee implant cases.
+You can see the average settlement value below.

 What is the average settlement for a knee injury?